Last updated on October 19th, 2021 at 08:21 pm

 Encrypt All Your Data

 Company data is sensitive and should always be encrypted.
 Encryption means keeping all data protected no matter where it is stored, sent or used.
-Encryption can work to protect data stored in files, flash drives, disks and even in the cloud.
+Encryption can work to protect data stored in files, flash drives, disks, and even in the cloud.
+Choosing an encryption program can be confusing, especially if you don’t understand the differences between symmetric and asymmetric encryption, so you should know how both methods work.

 Use a Virtual Private Network